-On this page, you’ll learn everything you need to know about how many calories are in a glass of wine, as well as in a bottle.
+In this article, you’ll learn everything you need to know about how many calories are in a glass of wine, as well as in a bottle.

-We’ll look at everything from red wine to white wine to champagne to dessert wines, making sure you know exactly what you’re consuming when you pop the cork and serve yourself a glass of wine.
+We’ll look at everything from red wine and white wine to Champagne and dessert wines, making sure you know exactly what you’re consuming when you pop the cork and serve yourself a glass of wine.

 Calories in Wine: What You Need to Know…